File Upload๐Ÿ”—

 }

-Undine has two Scalars for uploading files: File for uploading general files, and Image for uploading images.
+Undine has two Scalars for uploading files: File and Image.
 They correspond to Django's FileField and ImageField respectively.
-The Image scalar performs additional validations on the uploaded image, such as checking if the uploaded file is an image file.
+The File scalar if for general files while the Image scalar validates that the file is an image file.

 Like Django's ImageField, using the Image scalar requires the Pillow library to be installed.
 You can install it together with Undine using pip install undine[image].

-Now, let's suppose we have the following model:
+Now, let's suppose you have the following Model.

 1